todd-dsm/rsync-backups/readme.md

 2 directories, 4 files
 ```

 NOTE: the files added to `special-backups.conf` will be included in backups while the `excludes` list will, of course, omit files/paths from backups; edit these files to suit your needs.
+There's a more in-depth [description of exceptions] elsewher.

 ## Execute Backups